How to: Create and Run a Unit Test

 (Optional) If you want to collect code coverage information, do the following:

-In the <testrunname>.testrunconfig dialog box, click Code Coverage in the list and then select the check box or boxes to select items for which to collect code coverage information.
+Select the check box or boxes to select items for which to collect code coverage information.

 In the Test View window, select one or more tests.
 To select multiple tests, hold the CTRL key while you click tests.